Assets under management

-In finance, assets under management (AUM), sometimes called fund under management, measures the total market value of all the financial assets which an individual or financial institution—such as a mutual fund, venture capital firm, or depository institution—or a decentralized network protocol controls, typically on behalf of a client.
+In finance, assets under management (AUM), sometimes called fund under management, refers to the total market value of all financial assets that a financial institution—such as a mutual fund, venture capital firm, or depository institution—or a decentralized network protocol manages and invests, typically on behalf of its clients.
 Funds may be managed for clients, platform users, or solely for themselves, such as in the case of a financial institution which has mutual funds or holds its own venture capital.
 The definition and formula for calculating AUM may differ from one entity to another.

 Overview

-Assets under management is a popular metric used within the traditional investment industry, as well as for decentralized finance, such as cryptocurrency, to measure the size and success of an investment management entity.
+Assets under management is a popular metric used within the traditional investment industry as well as for decentralized finance, such as cryptocurrency, to measure the size and success of an investment management entity.
 AUM represents the market value of all of the securities that a financial entity owns and manages, or simply manages.

 The AUM of an entity is often compared with historical data to express the amount (or lack) of growth.
-It is also often compared with the AUM of competitors with an increase in AUM evidence of positive performance (growth).
-However, investment strategies may be capacity constrained.
+It is also often compared with the AUM of competitors, with an increase in AUM evidence of positive performance (growth).
+However, investment strategies may be capacity-constrained.
 This means that the strategy's investment performance is adversely affected if it manages too much capital.
 Namely, its performance is adversely affected if its AUM exceeds the strategy's capacity.
 As a result, these funds may be closed to new investors and oversubscribed.
 For such funds, AUM may not be an accurate metric of success.
 For example, the SPDR S&P 500 index fund manages nearly US$400 billion in assets.
-It is not capacity constrained and it is still open to new investors.
+It is not capacity-constrained, and it is still open to new investors.
 In contrast, Renaissance Technologies' Medallion Fund has significantly outperformed the S&P 500 index since its inception.
 However, it manages fewer assets (reportedly about US$34.8 billion) than the SPDR S&P 500 index fund because it is oversubscribed and closed to new investors.

 Methods of calculating AUM can vary between firms or decentralized protocols.
-Investment management companies generally charge their clients fees as a proportion of AUM, so assets under management, combined with the firm's average fee rate, are the key factors indicating an investment management company's top line revenue.
+Investment management companies generally charge their clients fees as a proportion of AUM, so assets under management, combined with the firm's average fee rate, are the key factors indicating an investment management company's top-line revenue.
 The fee structure may depend on contracted arrangements between each client and the firm or fund.
-Decentralized protocols also use a variety of ways to incent growth of AUM, typically in the form of offering a return to those who serve the role of providing liquidity on the protocol.
+Decentralized protocols also use a variety of ways to incentivize the growth of AUM, typically in the form of offering a return to those who serve the role of providing liquidity on the protocol.

 Assets under management rise and fall.
 They may increase when investment performance is positive, or when new customers and new assets are brought into the firm.
 Rising AUM normally increases the fees which the firm generates.
-Conversely, AUM are reduced by negative investment performance, as well as redemptions or withdrawals, including fund closures, client defections and other generally adverse events.
+Conversely, AUM are reduced by negative investment performance as well as redemptions or withdrawals, including fund closures, client defections and other generally adverse events.
 Lower AUM tend to result in lower fees generated.